 A journal that builds itself while you fish — simply by talking to it.

-Between them: an engine that learns what produces fish and surfaces the bite windows nobody else sees.
+Your conditions.
+Your patterns.
+And an engine that learns what produces fish and surfaces the bite windows nobody else sees.

 Built for and by anglers who care about the fishery.